Lamar vs. Nichols Prediction, Game Preview: FCS Spring Football

 In it, however, the Cardinals’ key will be found in the backfield.

-For all problems and issues a few years ago, defense was great at generating pressure and dealing with losses.
+For all the problems and issues a few years ago, defense was great at causing pressure and dealt for losses.

 Why will nicholas win